Running Docker Commands with Administration Scripts

 In this video, I demonstrate how to use administration scripts to manage docker containers.

-During the setup I encounter several issues in which I solve them all.
+During the configuration I encounter several issues in which I solve them all.

 It's important that the agent, proxy or server process that you want to use to run the script, needs